List of topics named after Leonhard Euler

 In mathematics and physics, many topics are named in honor of Swiss mathematician Leonhard Euler (1707–1783), who made many important discoveries and innovations.
-Many of these items named after Euler include their own unique function, equation, formula, identity, number (single or sequence), or other mathematical entity.
+These include functions, equations, formulas, identities, numbers (single or sequence), or other mathematical entities.
 Many of these entities have been given simple yet ambiguous names such as Euler's function, Euler's equation, and Euler's formula.

 Euler's work touched upon so many fields that he is often the earliest written reference on a given matter.
-In an effort to avoid naming everything after Euler, some discoveries and theorems are attributed to the first person to have proved them after Euler.
+In view of the high number of properties and theorems discovered by Euler, many of them are conventionally named after the first person to have proved them after him.